ebareke/daytils/README.md

-# Bionformatics companion scripts
+# This repo contains some of my companion scripts developped during my bioinfo career
-Day-t-day computational utilities